Bezark-Teaching/FCLC-CISC-2540-IVGD/README.md

 # **Course Outline**

 The course is split into 3 distinct modules each with a unique project:
-- Week 1-3: Game Design Fundamentals and tabletop design
+- Week 1-2: Game Design Fundamentals and tabletop design
-- Week 4-10: 2D Game Design
+- Week 3-8: 2D Game Design
-- Week 10-14: 3D Game Design/Final Project Development
+- Week 9-14: 3D Game Design/Final Project Development

-## Week 1 - What is a Game?

 ### Friday 8/29 (First class)